 Source: People Management, GB News

-Borg-Neal v Lloyds Banking Group (2023) — Carl Borg-Neal, a manager with dyslexia, was dismissed for gross misconduct after using an offensive word during a diversity training session.
-Evidence showed his dyslexia caused him to “spurt things out.”
-Lloyds failed to account for his disability. £470,000+ including £309,867 future earnings and £23,000 for depression caused by the dismissal.
+Borg-Neal v Lloyds Banking Group (2023).
+Carl Borg-Neal, a manager with dyslexia, was dismissed for gross misconduct after repeating an offensive word during a race education session.
+The evidence showed his dyslexia made him blurt words out.
+Lloyds failed to account for his disability.
+The total award exceeded £470,000, including £309,867 for future loss of earnings and £23,000 for the depression the dismissal caused.

 Source: Aaron & Partners, GOV.UK Tribunal Judgment

-To prove unfair dismissal at an Employment Tribunal, you need evidence that your employer either had no fair reason for dismissal or failed to follow a fair procedure.
+To prove unfair dismissal at an employment tribunal you need evidence that your employer either had no fair reason for the dismissal or did not follow a fair procedure (Employment Rights Act 1996, sections 98(1) to 98(4)).
 The specific evidence depends on your situation:

 Core evidence (all claims):